gorkemengin/gettingAndCleaningDataCourseProject/README.md

-## Getting and Cleaning Data - Project
+## Getting and Cleaning Data - Course Project

 ### Project Purpose
 The purpose of this project is to collect, work with, and clean a data set.